leblancmeneses/actions/README.md

 #### Composing Rules

 The `project-e2e` rule includes `project-ui`, `project-api`, and `project-dbmigrations`.
-This allows referencing prior expressions and combining them.
+This allows referencing prior expressions and combining them using `OR` operator.
 For example, **e2e** runs if files change in any of these projects but not for markdown-only changes.

 #### Exclusion Expression